fedora-python/python-rpm-porting/naming-scheme.rst

 .. include:: snippets/naming_scheme.inc

 .. note::
 	This section is related to the renaming of Python **binary RPM** packages to avoid using the ``python-`` prefix without a version.
-Changing the package/SRPM name is not required.
+Changing the main package/SRPM name is not required.

 Why is this important?
 ----------------------